 This means that a fund that has weathered different economic conditions in the past would be a more sound bet than a new fund that doesn’t have a history to speak of.
 Of course, past performance does not guarantee future returns, but it is a good indicator when making a choice.

-A simple way to do this is to look at the top performing funds of a category over various time periods like 1 year, 3 years, 5 years and 10 years.
+A simple way to do this is to look at the top-performing funds of a category over various periods like one year, three years, five years and ten years.
 Among these funds, choose the fund that appears in the lists for most periods.
 You can also take the help of mutual fund expert to give you fund suggestions based on your goals and investment horizon.

 This is how you can simplify the process of choosing a mutual fund.
 Remember to be honest to yourself when you answer the questions mentioned above.
-You will make a better choice when you know your investment purpose and goal clearly.
+You will make a better choice when you know your investment purpose and goal.